 - It should be cost effective so that large number of devices can be connected.

-Although a number of iot protocols are used in IoT but here we will be discussing some widely used protocols in Internet of Things which are listed below:
+Although, there exist a large number of IoT protocols are used in IoT. but here we will be discussing some widely used protocols in the Internet of Things which are listed below:

 - MQTT (message queue telemetry transport)